 Editor comment: As stated above, the transcript above was not found in the court documents, only the two bills from officials involved in the Chenango County trial of Joseph Smith at South Bainbridge in 1826 were found and exist today.
 This seems to confirm that a court of some kind took place but does not necessarily confirm that the above transcript is accurate.
 As stated above, the transcript originally came from the niece of Judge Neely, the official in the Joseph Smith case.
 She claimed to have torn the transcript from Judge Neely's docket book and took it to Utah in 1880s.
 It was published on three occasions (Fraser's Magazine 1873, Mormons 1883 and Utah Christian Advocate 1886).
 The original transcript was lost some time after it was published.
 LDS defenders argued for the next century that there never was a trial and questioned the authenticity of the transcript.
 Dan Vogel's videos on the 1826 trial (referenced below) go into much further detail in helping determine the validity of the transcript.

-The following references provide the details of the how the court records came to be, LDS apologist responses and evidence of the validity of the records.
-Basically LDS apologists use to refute the validity of the claims that were becoming better known starting in 1945 when Fawn Brody's book No Man Knows My History came out and discussed the court trials.
+The following references provide the details of the how the court records came to be, LDS apologist responses, and evidence of the validity of the records.
+Basically LDS apologists used to refute the validity of the claims that were becoming better known starting in 1945 when Fawn Brody's book No Man Knows My History came out and discussed the court trials.
 LDS faithful argued that the evidence supporting the claims was not that convincing.
 Although famed LDS historian Hugh Nibley acknowledged that if the court records were actually true, it would lend a lot of credibility to the arguments against Joseph Smith and his divine claims.

-Since the two actual court document bills from 1826 were found in the courthouse in 1971, most apologists now usually acknowledge that a trial was held in 1826 against Joseph but that it isn't really that damaging to Joseph despite their earlier claims that if the trial was true it would be very damaging to Joseph Smith.
+LDS apologist rebuttal: Since the two actual court document bills from 1826 were found in the courthouse in 1971, most apologists now usually acknowledge that a trial was held in 1826 against Joseph but that it isn't really that damaging to Joseph despite their earlier claims that if the trial was true it would be very damaging to Joseph Smith.
 Most apologists accept the validity of the court bills but still question the transcript reported to have been taken from Judge Neely's docket.
 FAIR's rebuttal to the 1826 Court Trial.